Professional Mosquito Elimination Service

 The Hidden Costs of Mosquito Infestations

-Last summer, I spoke with a homeowner in Edmond, Oklahoma, who had spent over $400 on citronella candles, bug zappers, and store-bought sprays—only to watch her family's outdoor barbecue get ruined by swarms of mosquitoes.
-This scenario plays out thousands of times each year across the South, where our warm, humid climate creates perfect mosquito breeding conditions.
+Last summer, a homeowner in Edmond, Oklahoma, shared her story of spending over $400 on citronella candles, bug zappers, and store-bought sprays, only to have her family's outdoor barbecue ruined by mosquitoes.
+This scenario is common across the South, where warm, humid climates create ideal mosquito breeding conditions.

-Mosquitoes aren't just annoying; they're dangerous.
-According to the CDC, mosquito-borne diseases affect millions of people worldwide each year.
-In the United States, West Nile virus alone infected 2,647 people in 2022, with Texas reporting the highest number of cases.
+Mosquitoes are more than just a nuisance; they pose significant health risks.
+According to the CDC, mosquito-borne diseases affect millions globally each year.
+In the U.S., West Nile virus alone infected 2,647 people in 2022, with Texas reporting the highest number of cases.
 Other diseases transmitted by mosquitoes in our region include Zika virus, Eastern Equine Encephalitis, and La Crosse encephalitis.

 Why DIY Mosquito Control Often Fails

-Most homeowners start with DIY solutions, and I understand why—they seem cheaper and more convenient.
+Many homeowners start with DIY solutions, which seem cheaper and more convenient.
 However, after years of working with customers who've tried everything from essential oil sprays to ultrasonic repellers, I've learned that DIY approaches typically fail for three critical reasons:

 1. Incomplete Breeding Site Elimination

-Texas A&M AgriLife Extension research shows that mosquitoes can breed in as little as a bottle cap's worth of standing water.
-Most homeowners focus on obvious sources like bird baths and gutters, but miss hidden breeding sites like:
+Research from Texas A&M AgriLife Extension shows mosquitoes can breed in as little as a bottle cap's worth of water.
+Homeowners often miss hidden breeding sites such as:

 - Water trapped in plant saucers and pot bases